 A number of different sentencing options (called "dispositions") are available in the California juvenile delinquency system.
 They range from informal probation to commitment to CYA.

-When a case is not very serious, the minor might be eligible for informal probation under W&I Sec.
-654 or W&I Sec.
+When a case is not very serious, the minor might be eligible for informal probation and diversion under Welfare & Institutions Code 654 or W&I Sec.
 725.

 W&I Sec.
 654 diversion